abiosoft/river/README.md

 ```

 ### Renderer
-Renderer takes in data from endpoints and writes renders the data as response.
+Renderer takes in data from endpoints and renders the data as response.

 `context.Render(...)` renders using the configured Renderer. `JSONRenderer` is one of the available renderers.